KonanToure/TP4-React/README.md

 ## Clarification

-In our project, we named our component 'a-propos' instead of about So, to access it when browsing the url, you just have to put 'url / a-propos'.
+In our project, we named our component 'a-propos' instead of 'about'.
+So, to access it when browsing the url, you just have to put 'url / a-propos'.